 The United Kingdom originally had a rather slow start in the solar energy department, however, due to various government schemes such as feed-in tariff subsidies and reduction in the cost of solar panels, installed capacity increased to over 13 gigawatt (GW).
 Renewables produce more than 20% of the UK’s electricity, and EU targets mean that this is likely to increase to 30% by 2020.
 The UK should be running on 50% renewable energy by 2030 to set it towards the goal of net-zero emissions by 2050.

 Costa Rica is committed to reaching the 100% renewables goal.
 Sounds impossible?
 Well, In 2019, 99.62% of the country’s electricity came from renewables.
-The country utilizes it’s natural water resources and wind energy to its full capacity.
+The country utilizes its natural water resources and wind energy to its full capacity.
 The nation’s former military budget now goes towards the healthcare, education, and exploration of renewable resources.

 France reached an installed capacity figure of 9,466 MW by the end of 2018 generating 10,196 GWh of power, in terms of solar power, the capacity is set to continue expanding with a target of around 18–20 GW installed by 2023.
 In 2016, France along with India laid down the foundation of the International Solar Alliance.
-During 2016 renewable electricity accounted for 19.6% of France’s total domestic power consumption, renewable electricity capacity is targeted to grow between 71 and 78 GW by 2023.
+In 2016 renewable electricity accounted for 19.6% of France’s total domestic power consumption, renewable electricity capacity is targeted to grow between 71 and 78 GW by 2023.

-The ‘Solar Ark’ is a solar power station which stands at 37 meters and has a width of 300 meters.
+The ‘Solar Ark’ is a solar power station that stands at 37 meters and has a width of 300 meters.
 5,000 panels that produce 530,000KWh make it the largest solar power building in the world, this innovative building is an asset of Japan, which is the fastest-growing nation in the solar power sector.

 China is the world’s largest producer of solar panels, it is also the global leader when it comes to photovoltaic energy.
 In 2018, China had 174GW of cumulative installed solar capacity.

-What the Indian government is doing to promote solar energy.
+What the Indian government is doing to promote solar energy?

 The Indian government is leaving no stone unturned to promote solar energy.
 It announced an allocation of ₹1,000 crores for the National Solar Mission and a clean-energy fund for the 2010-11 year, an increase of ₹380 crores from the previous budget.
 Import duties have been reduced by 5% to encourage private companies.
-This will reduce the cost of a rooftop solar-panel installation by 15 to 20 percent.
+This will reduce the cost of a rooftop solar panel installation by 15 to 20 percent.

 The Indian government had an initial target of 20 GW capacity for 2022, which managed to achieve four years ahead of schedule.
 In 2015 the target was raised to 100 GW of solar capacity by 2022, targeting an investment of US$100 billion.
 India has established nearly 42 solar parks to make land available to the promoters of the solar plant by 31 March 2020, India expanded its installed solar power capacity by 233 times from 161 MW to 37,627 MW.

 The government has been reducing tariffs, organizing auctions, and extensively promoting investment in solar energy as well!
 This will ensure that our rural areas will soon have access to cheap electricity and we will have a greener future to look forward to!
-So, solar energy is indeed a smart alternative if we want a sunny future.
+So, solar energy is a smart alternative if we want a sunny future.